sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 ### Testing

 Due to the XPC Services being code signed with the Hardened Runtime enabled, Xcode cannot debug the XPC Services and you may see that updating does not work when your application is attached to Xcode's debugger.
-You can work around this either by editing your project's Scheme and disabling *Debug XPC services used by app*, or by testing your application detached from Xcode, or by altering the script to not sign the services with Hardened Runtime enabled for development builds.
+You can work around this either by editing your project's Scheme and disabling *Debug XPC services used by app* or by testing your application detached from Xcode.